didecentral/rwot-dir/_pages/rwot2-id2020/draft-documents/the-insecurity-of-charging-for-security-and-how-it-relates-to-decentralized-identifiers.md

 ---
-title: "The Insecurity of Charging for Authentication And How It Relates To "Decentralized Identifiers" (DIDs)"
+title: 'The Insecurity of Charging for Authentication And How It Relates To Decentralized Identifiers" (DIDs)'
-permalink: rwot2-id2020/draft-documents/the-insecurity-of-charging-for-security-and-how-it-relates-to-decentralized-identifiers/
+permalink: rwot2-id2020/draft-documents/insecurity-charging-for-security-and-decentralized-identifiers/
 ---

 * **ID2020 Designshop**